Stop Project Sail

 Construction Concerns

-The are two planned entrances to Project Sail, one entrance on Wagers Mill Road and another entrance on Welcome to Sargent Road.
-Both roads are two lanes roads that will become damaged with large trucks coming and going at all hours.
+Construction will have a major impact on the area.
+Our local roads were never designed to support the kind of heavy equipment and traffic it will cause.
 The additional construction traffic will be dangerous on the small roads, especially during school pickup and drop off when many school buses are on the roads, and at the intersections are HWY 16/27.

 Project Sail will strain our power grid.

-According to the Chattahoochee Riverkeeper, the entire Project Sail campus will demand a huge amount of power, 936 megawatts at peak production.
-In comparison, Plant Yates produces approximately 800 megawatts.
+According to the Chattahoochee Riverkeeper, the entire Project Sail campus will demand a huge amount of power, 600 megawatts at peak production.

 For this project to continue, major upgrades must be completed to provide enough power to run the data center and computers.
 The cost of the updates will ultimately be passed along to the taxpayers of Coweta County.